Bio

 Crazy I am.
 In 2006, following various entrepreneurial ventures, I decided it was time to make the plunge.
 Risk it all.
 As a single guy I figured what better time to pursue a passion – WINE!
 I was preparing to go to Israel for my brother’s wedding so I decided that the country where wine (may have) all started (some 3000 years ago) would be the place for me to begin to truly learn about wine.
 I dropped everything, sublet my Manhattan apartment and went to Israel to learn as much as I could about wine, as well as to get a better understanding of why Israeli wine had as of yet been unsuccessful in penetrating the mainstream international wine market.

 I volunteered my services to several of Israel’s wineries and ended up at a small and well regarded operation where I apprenticed in both the vineyard and the winery.
 Given the size of the country and its wine industry I was subsequently introduced to many of Israel’s top boutique wine producers.
 Following a harvest season (plus) in Israel, I returned to the US to work at Napa Valley’s largest custom wine crush facility, Napa Wine Company.
-While there, I met with several of the top Napa winemakers while rounding out my broad understanding of the production of wines.
-I also received a Wine Sensory Analysis certification from Napa’s prestigious Culinary Institute of America.
+While there, I met with several top Napa winemakers while rounding out my broad understanding of the production of wines.
+I also received a Wine Sensory Analysis certification from Napa’s CIA (Culinary Institute of America).

 Since returning to New York, I have worked as a freelance consultant (with a focus on Israeli wine) for a small wine importer and received a certification with distinction from the world renowned Wine and Spirit Education Trust.
 I do freelance wine writing.
 I run wine tastings and educational classes (my favorites being the ones with a focus on Israeli wines as the people are typically blown away by the quality of the wines tasted).
 And finally, I’m an active member in a bi-monthly wine club – an activity which has proven to be fun, educational & has led to great friendships!